Alaatohamy/student-dashboard/README.md

 - Handle async Request with saga middleware.
 - All the actions is fake, and the endpoints too.
 - Login and logout is just a toggle state.
+- `Logout` by clicking on the user icon then logout link.

 ### Deployed Version